 In a revolutionary series of experimental surgeries, Michael Seidman, MD, and his team have now shown that an electrode array implanted directly into the auditory cortex area of the brain can control tinnitus levels.
 The experiments are ongoing, however, all participants have been chosen and the study is closed.

-Author’s Note: This procedure is still very early in the discovery process and this procedure is not available as a treatment option.
+Author’s Note: This procedure is still very early in the discovery process and is not available as a treatment option.
 It will be several years before this surgery will become a routine treatment.
-Please do not inquire about becoming part of these experiments, as this is not possible.
+Please do not inquire about becoming part of these experiments, as the clinical trials are closed.

 A paper detailing the first two surgeries was published in the journal Laryngoscope, vol. 118 in March, 2008 with the title Direct Electrical Stimulation of Heschl’s Gyrus for Tinnitus Treatment by Michael D. Seidman, MD, et. al.